language-in-genetics/language-analysis/README.md

 So far, this is just a program to extract data from the CrossRef database.

+In the `database` directory, there's an alternate way of processing/manipulating the data.

 ## Usage (full details)

 Skip this if you just want the JSON data.